 Knitting, crocheting (see also Sewing)

 Kenny’s Kaps is an initiative by the Patriotic Pillow Project.
 Purple skull-caps are crocheted for military personnel who sustained traumatic brain injuries.
-The Soldiers' Angels VA Crochet & Craft Team makes and sends lapghans (blankets), hats, scarves, trach/stoma bibs, catheter bag covers, ditty bags, wheelchair/walker totes and slipper socks to VA medical facilities around the country.
-Blankets for Deployed Daddies donates baby blankets to soldiers deployed when their babies are born.
-These blankets are all hand-knit and sent with a sealable bag to preserve the scent until it arrives back home.
+The Soldiers' Angels Sewing and Crafting Team provides comfort and morale support for veterans, deployed service members and their families.
 Afghans for Afghans is a humanitarian and educational people-to-people project that sends hand-knit and crocheted blankets and sweaters, vests, hats, mittens, and socks to the beleaguered people of Afghanistan.
-Operation Helping Hands' American Angels need volunteers who knit, crochet, loom and sew for Comfortghans (for wounded servicemembers), Heroghans (for families of fallen servicemembers), Operation Military Baby (Ft.
-Stewart, GA) and other projects.
-Operation Bundles of Joy provides newborns of our military servicemen and their families with Bundles Of Joy packages that include handmade and new baby items.
-We accept donations of yarn, fabric, batting, or other materials that can be used by our volunteers to make baby items.
 Knit or crochet a scarf for a veteran in a Veteran's Hospital with Knits 4 Vets.
 The Knots of Love Veteran's Cap Drive aims to send caps for veterans undergoing chemo therapy to VA hospitals across the country.
+Knit Your Bit is a service project by the National World War II Museum dedicated to providing handmade scarves to veterans across the country.

 Here are military-supporting organizations that offer legal aid or assistance to the military community.
 If you would like to offer your services to the military community, this page can connect you with existing programs.
 Learn more...